-Software deployment looks simple on paper, but in real projects, it’s where most failures show up.
-Even stable code can break when deployment isn’t planned well.
+Most software projects fail not in development – but at software deployment.
+Even stable, well-tested code can break in production when the deployment process isn’t planned well.
 In 2026, software deployment is no longer just about pushing code – it’s about reliability, speed, and control.
-Let’s explore how modern teams can deploy smarter, faster, and safer in 2026.
+Let’s explore how modern teams deploy smarter, faster, and safer in 2026.

 What Is Software Deployment?